 A Kawartha Lakes marital agreements lawyer could help a couple negotiate a domestic contract that suits their unique needs and goals.
-Alternatively, a local family lawyer like Paul Riley could also advise a spouse about the legal and financial implications of an agreement another firm drafted.
+Alternatively, our local family lawyers could also advise a spouse about the legal and financial implications of an agreement another firm drafted.

 An enforceable marital agreement must be in writing.
 Each partner must sign it in front of a witness.
 Courts do not uphold oral marital agreements or contracts that were not executed properly, meaning unsigned or unwitnessed.